meanxson/doom-challenge/external/glfw/README.md

  - Added `GLFW_PKG_CONFIG_REQUIRES_PRIVATE` and `GLFW_PKG_CONFIG_LIBS_PRIVATE` CMake
    variables exposing pkg-config dependencies (#1307)
  - Made joystick subsystem initialize at first use (#1284,#1646)
- - Made `GLFW_DOUBLEBUFFER` a read-only window attribute
+ - Made `GLFW_DOUBLEBUFFER` a read-only Window attribute
  - Updated the minimum required CMake version to 3.1
  - Updated gamepad mappings from upstream
  - Disabled tests and examples by default when built as a CMake subdirectory